pasta022/AntiSociaL/README.md

 there are a few bugs/limitations on this project. they include:-

-- project is not responsive
-- follow button on a user profile not functioning as it should
+- no page to view all users in order to add them as friends
 - search feature not enabled
-- error handling
+- error handling is only limited to certain pages
-- pictures are uploaded locally to the api and not a database
-- edit profile feature not included
-- logs user out after every refresh(context api issue??)

 ## Contributing